Logo Software: Foundation and early years (1984–2000)

-IPO and upswing (2000 - 2010)
+IPO and upswing (2000–2010)

 Logo, which launched its first ERP solution in 1999 under the Unity brand, made its public offering in May 2000 and started trading on the stock exchange on May 8, 2000.
 In the same year, Logo Yazılım development center, known as Logo Yazılım Geliştirme Merkezi, opened in an 11,000 m2 indoor area in Gebze Organized Industrial Zone Technopark.
 Logo signed a technological cooperation agreement with IBM at the beginning of 2004.[9]
 The company, which made attempts to establish companies and open sales offices abroad in the 2000s, offered many products to its users in the 2000s.

-Local and international dissemination (2010 - present)
+Local and international dissemination (2010–present)

 Logo introduced many new versions in the ERP segment in the 2010s.
 The first Java-based product, j-Platform was launched in 2012, and e-government products were also launched for the first time.
 Logo Yazılım made 12 acquisitions between 2011 and 2020, 8 in Turkey (Coretech, Netsis, WorldBI, Intermat, Sempa, Vardar, eLogo, and Peoplise) and 3 abroad (Total Soft, ABS, and Nexia).
-Logo, which received venture capital fund investment in 2013, increased its free float rate from 25% to 61% with the sale of shares to qualified investors in 2016, while the free float rate reached its current level of 66% after the full exit of the venture capital investment fund in 2019.

 Logo also established many new companies.
-In 2016, Logo Infosoft, a software company that will serve the Indian market, was established with GSF Software Labs LLC.
+In 2016, Logo Infosoft, a software company that will serve the Indian market with GST billing management software for small and medium-sized businesses, was established with GSF Software Labs LLC.
+The company is known as CaptainBiz.

 In addition to Logo's strategy and investments in its core business areas, another initiative of Logo that includes investments for the future is Logo Ventures, one of Turkey's corporate venture funds.
-Logo Yazılım's first Ventures; venture capital fund, was established in 2017, with the second one established in 2021.

 Corporate

 Shareholding structure

 Logo went public and started trading on Borsa Istanbul in 2000.
 66.37% of Logo is publicly traded and 33.63% is owned by Logo Teknoloji ve Yatırım A.Ş.
-Logo Yazılım also owns 80% of Romania- based Total Soft, 50% of India-based Logo Infosoft, and 88% of Turkey-based Peoplise.
+Logo Yazılım also owns 80% of Romania-based Total Soft, 50% of India-based Logo Infosoft, and 88% of Turkey-based Peoplise.

 Governance

-M. Tuğrul Tekbulut is the founder of the company, and has also been the chairman of the board of directors of the company since 1986.
+M. Tuğrul Tekbulut founded the company, and has also been the chairman of the board of directors of the company since 1986.
 The vice chairman of the board of directors is M. Buğra Koyuncu, who is also the CEO of Logo Group.
 The general manager of Logo Yazılım Turkey is Akın Sertcan.
 After going public in 2000, Logo was included in Borsa İstanbul (BIST) Corporate Governance Index with a score of 8.05 out of 10 in 2009.
 As of the end of 2021, as a result of the evaluation made by Saha Corporate Governance and Credit Rating Services Inc., the company's corporate governance rating was 9.28 out of 10.